 Enter the last name, specialty or keyword for your search below.

-The Johns Hopkins Hospital is one of the 13 hospitals in the United States offering endovascular abdominal aortic aneurysm repairs using a fenestrated stent graft.
+The Johns Hopkins Hospital is one of just a few hospitals in the United States offering endovascular abdominal aortic aneurysm repairs using a fenestrated stent graft.
 Where patients would previously require open aneurysm surgery and weeks of recovery time, they can now have a two to three day recovery time with fewer potential complications.

 What you need to know

 - The fenestrated abdominal aortic aneurysm graft is the only FDA-approved endovascular stent graft that can be used above the renal arteries.

 - Each stent graft is personalized to fit the size of each patient's aorta.